fkie-cad/windowsScripts/README.md

 **Remarks:**
 The default targets can be listed with `/h`.
+There are some not default known other targets listed as well.

 Enabling the services will set them to autostart (2), which might not be their original value.